Sanctuary of the Divine Mercy, Vilnius: Image of Divine Mercy

-In his painting, Eugeniusz Kazimirowski depicted Jesus in the way Sister Faustina saw Him in her visions.
-His right hand lifted to bless and two rays (symbolizing life and forgiveness) coming out of His Heart.
-After the Image of Merciful Jesus was completed in June 1934, it was kept in the corridor of the convent of the Bernardine Sisters beside the Church of St. Michael where Blessed Michał Sopoćko was rector.
-Jesus, in one of Saint Faustina’s visions, had expressed to her His wish that the image be put in a place of honor, above the main altar of the church.
-Fittingly, the first place that the Image of Merciful Jesus was publicly venerated was at His Merciful Mother’s Chapel, the Gate of Dawn.
+In his painting, Eugeniusz Kazimirowski depicted Jesus in the way Sister Faustina saw him in her visions.
+His right hand lifted to bless and two rays (symbolizing life and forgiveness) coming out of his heart.
+After the Image of Merciful Jesus was completed in June 1934, it was kept in the corridor of the convent of the Bernardine Sisters beside the Church of St. Michael were Blessed Michał Sopoćko was rector.
+Jesus, in one of Faustina's visions, had expressed to her his wish that the image be put in a place of honor, above the main altar of the church.
+Fittingly, the first place that the Image of Merciful Jesus was publicly venerated was at a chapel dedicated to the Virgin of Mercy, the Gate of Dawn.
 In April 1935, for three days leading up to the first Sunday after Easter, the image was honored by crowds of faithful people.
-This occasion also marked the closing of the Jubilee Year of the Redemption of the World, as it had been nineteen hundred years since the Passion, death, and Resurrection of Jesus.
+This occasion also marked the closing of the Jubilee Year of the Redemption of the World, as it had been nineteen hundred years since the Passion, death, and resurrection of Jesus.
 In 1937, on the first Sunday after Easter – now Divine Mercy Sunday – the image was hung in the Church of St. Michael, Vilnius next to the main altar.